hyperket/hyperket.github.io/contact.md

 **Special people**

-These people are people that have been a big help for one or more reasions in the pass
+These people are people that have been a big help for one or more reasons in the pass

 Great sage (Greedy) <a href="mailto:GreatSage@hyperket.com">GreatSage@hyperket.com</a>